Telehealth laws are changing by the minute. Let us keep up for you.

 Charity Care Programs

-Healthcare providers frequently experience tension between the financial needs of their practice and their patients’ medical needs.
+Often, Healthcare providers experience tension between the financial needs of their practice and their patients’ medical needs.
 To streamline a practice’s treatment of these issues, Jackson LLP’s attorneys recommend maintaining a charity care program.
 Your program will set forth the standards for evaluating patients’ needs, the frequency with which you revisit their responsibilities to make payments, and your recourse if they stop paying as agreed.

 Speak to a telemedicine attorney